aka-embu/aka-common-ios/README.txt

 VERSION
 ------------------

-20.33.0
+21.11.0

 INSTALLATION
 ------------------

 This framework is intended for inclusion as a dependency by other Akamai SDKs.
-They will pull it in automatically when installed via CocoaPods.
+Those SDKs include it automatically when installed via CocoaPods.

+Carthage and manual installations should link and embed this framework.